rkt6865/rktHVTools/README.md

 - Get-HVVMInfo - Retrieve basic VM resource information (CPUs, Memory, HD size)
 - Get-HVHostNicInfo - Retrieve physical NIC information of a Hyper-V Host
 - Get-HVClusterVMs - Retrieve all VMs in a particular cluster
+- Get-HVHostLldpinfo - Retrieve physical switch/port/(faster)connection status information for each interface of a Hyper-V host